 Turn the St. Nicholas hat right side out by reaching inside, grasping an edge and pulling it out of the hat/head opening.
 Fold the white fur strip up and over the red fur hat.
 Both the hat and the white fur strip will now have the right sides of the fur facing you.

 Glue the large white craft pom-pom to the end of the Santa hat with the glue gun and the glue sticks.
 Allow the glue to dry.

-To reduce the sewing part of this Santa hat project, you can sew the red triangle together and then glue the white fur strip around the outside of the hat instead of sewing it.
-Sewing it makes for a much nicer final product, and the hat will have a longer life span.
-You can use red felt or construction paper in place of velvet or fur.
+To reduce the sewing part of this Santa hat craft project, you can sew the red triangle together and then glue the white fur strip around the outside of the hat instead of sewing it.
+However, note that sewing it makes for a much nicer final product, and the hat will have a longer life span.
+You can make this Santa hat out of felt, or even construction paper in place of velvet or fur.
 Staple construction paper along the edges, or glue it with rubber cement or a glue gun.